Iowa Supreme Court: Varnum v. Brien

 On April 3, 2009, in Varnum v.
 Brien, the Iowa Supreme Court unanimously struck down a statutory same-sex marriage ban as unconstitutional, joining the highest judicial bodies of Massachusetts, Connecticut, California, and Hawaii as the fifth court to rule for the right of same-sex marriage under the state constitution.
 At the next judicial retention election in 2010, voters removed all three justices facing a retention vote.
 It was the first time any Iowa Supreme Court justice had been removed by voters.
 Chief Justice Marsha Ternus, Justice Michael Streit, and Justice David L. Baker each received support from 45% or less of voters.

 Nelson v.
 Knight

-Marissa Nelson, a dental assistant, filed suit against her former employer Dr. James Knight, who had terminated her employment at the insistence of his wife.
-Nelson had previously been texting Knight about personal matters outside of work.
+Marissa Nelson, a dental assistant, filed suit against her former employer Dr. James Knight, who terminated her employment at the insistence of his wife.
+Nelson had previously been texting Knight about personal matters outside work.
 On December 21, 2012, the court issued a 7-0 decision siding with Knight.
 The opinion, authored by Edward Mansfield, held that the termination of Nelson's employment did not constitute unlawful sex discrimination.